ryanRfox/ffs-lpm/README.md

-# Discord Prediction Market Bot
+# Discord Prediction Market Bot- LowPolyMarket

 A Discord bot that enables server members to create and participate in prediction markets using a points-based system.
 Users can create predictions, place bets on different outcomes, and win points based on correct predictions.